finos/symphony-bdk-java/README.md

 ### Setting the service account

-In order to register a sevice account in Symphony Admin Console, a RSA key pair is required.
+In order to register a service account in Symphony Admin Console, a RSA key pair is required.
 The bot application uses the private key while Symphony needs to know the public one.

 In addition to the RSA keys, make sure the property botUsername (and appId) in src/main/resources/bot-config.json